htcondor/htcondor/docs/admin-manual/configuration-macros.rst

                 # A typical fully-qualified executable path
                 cmd = /bin/sleep

+:macro-def:`PROLOGUE`

+    Path to an executable that is invoked, as root and by the ``condor_starter``, prior to the job's execution.
+This provides the system administrator to customize the job environment prior to the execution.

+    If the prologue script exits with status 1, then the job will be put on hold; otherwise, if it exits nonzero then the job will be requeued at the remote schedd.
+An appropriate error message will be generated; if the admin would like to customize the error message, then the script can write the error message into the file pointed to by the environment variable ``_CONDOR_WRAPPER_ERROR_FILE``.

+    A copy of the job's ad is written into the file pointed to by the environment variable ``_CONDOR_JOB_AD``.
+After the prologue is executed, this file is reloaded and any changes are copied into the starter's copy of the job ad.
+This provides the system administrator with a mechanism to alter the job ad prior to execution as a side-effect of the prologue.

+:macro-def:`EPILOGUE`

+    Path to an executable that is invoked, as root and by the ``condor_starter``, after the job's execution.
+This provides the system administrator to check the job's environment after execution and, potentially, put the job on hold or cause it to be requeued.
+The intended purpose of the epilogue is to allow a job to re-execute in the case where the worker node stopped working during the job's execution.

+    If the epilogue script exits with status 1, then the job will be put on hold; otherwise, if it exits nonzero then the job will be requeued at the remote schedd.
+An appropriate error message will be generated; if the admin would like to customize the error message, then the script can write the error message into the file pointed to by the environment variable ``_CONDOR_WRAPPER_ERROR_FILE``.

+    A copy of the job's ad is written into the file pointed to by the environment variable ``_CONDOR_JOB_AD``.
+Unlike the prologue script, this file is not re-parsed for changes after the epilogue script has finished.

 :macro-def:`CGROUP_MEMORY_LIMIT_POLICY`
     A string with possible values of ``hard``, ``soft``, ``custom`` and ``none``.
     The default value is ``none``.
 If set to ``hard``, when the job tries